 While everyone ages, it seems to be harder to find resources on the stages of aging that can help you prepare.
 The information is out there, but practical information was hard for me to find.
 What I discovered (and what professionals who work with older adults already know) is that there is no single path that everyone follows as they age.

 That said, there are some fairly predictable scenarios, or what I think of as stages of aging.

 This is the stage where you call up your parents and they’re too busy to meet up, or are traveling, or spending half a year in a different town.
 Or maybe they’re nearby, and eager to babysit your kids.
+They're fully independent and don't need any help from you.
 Stay here as long as you can, and enjoy it!

 At this point, you’ve noticed some things that have you concerned.
 Maybe they aren’t able to maintain their house like they used to, or are having a hard time getting groceries or making meals — but they’re compensating somehow and are getting by.
 Or maybe there are physical or mental changes, foreshadowing something bigger that hasn’t yet arrived.
 In our case, it was nearly all of these things.

 My parents needed help long before they accepted it, especially “outside” help.

 This stage was purgatory for me because my parents were getting a lot of help — from me and my brothers.
 Yet they reacted to suggestions that they hire help as if they were independent.
 I was anxious and scared and wanted to pass through this stage as quickly as possible.

 If that sounds like you, remember, your parents likely value their independence as much as you value your own, so try to be patient.
 See if you can have some conversations about what they’d like to happen if they were, one day far in the future, to hypothetically need help at home.
 (Remember only you know your parents already need help!)

 Stages of Aging #3: Your Parents Don't Need Enough Help